 In connection with and as a condition to Greenidge's willingness to enter into the Merger Agreement, on March 19, 2021, the Company entered into a subscription agreement (the "Subscription Agreement") with 210 Capital, pursuant to which 210 Capital subscribed for and purchased, and the Company issued and sold, an aggregate of 3,909,871 shares of the Company's Common Stock for a purchase price of \$1.85 per share, for aggregate gross proceeds to the Company of approximately \$7.2 million.
 Pursuant to and subject to the terms and conditions set forth in the Subscription Agreement, among other things, and only upon any termination of the Merger Agreement, the Company has agreed that, not later than the earlier of (i) thirty (30) days following the date of such termination and (ii) December 31, 2021 (such earlier date, the "Post-Termination Date"), it will increase the size of the Board in order to appoint two individuals designated by 210 Capital (each, a "Designee") to the Board for a term expiring at the next succeeding annual meeting of the Company's stockholders.
-At such annual meeting of the Company's stockholders, the Company has agreed to nominate each Designee for election as a director with a term expiring at the subsequent annual meeting of the Company's stockholders, subject to certain terms and conditions provided in the Subscription Agreement.
+At such annual meeting of the Company's stockholders, subject to certain terms and conditions provided in the Subscription Agreement.
 On and after the Post-Termination Date, (1) so long as 210 Capital beneficially owns at least 10% of the Company's common stock on an as-converted basis, 210 Capital will have the right to designate two Designees as nominees for election to the Board, and (2) so long as 210 Capital beneficially owns between 5% and 10% of the Company's common stock on an as-converted basis, 210 Capital will have the right to designate one Designee as a nominee for election to the Board.